Sunday, September 4, 2022

 Art credit: Daniela Simina

-Over the past few years, walking a fairy path added layers to both the meaning and the feeling surrounding September, as it shaped my perception not only of nature in general but of the Powers behind nature and natural world.
-Because of this – and few other contributing factors that I will detail farther – the Autumn Equinox has become an even more special time and a weightier marker on my calendar of seasonal celebrations.
+Over the past few years, walking the fairy path added layers to both the meaning and the feeling surrounding September, and it shaped my perception not only of nature in general but of the Powers behind manifested nature and natural world.
+Because of this one and few other contributing factors that I will detail farther, the Autumn Equinox has become an even more special time and a weightier marker on my calendar of seasonal celebrations.

 Altar for Autumn Equinox 2016.
 Photo credit Daniela Simina

-Going on a tangent, just a little bit, I must restate that Ireland is for me a most special place.
-I connected to it psychically a very long time ago, and when I visited in 2018 not only did I feel the connection strengthening, but also had one experience in particular which prompted a chain reaction that reconnected me with fairy faith and practices.
+Going a little on a tangent, I must restate that Ireland is for me a very special place.
+I connected to it psychically a very long time ago, and when I visited in 2018 the connection strenghtened.
+One experience in particular prompted a chain reaction that reconnected me with fairy faith and related practices.
 Fast forward to Ireland, 2022.
 As if picking things up form where I left them in 2018, I found myself going through a multiple-steps initiatory experience (totally unplanned).
 As a result, I came to see my path and my relationship to fairies in a different light.
-This “new light” concretizes as new ways of perceiving and understanding things and also translates into assignments and instructions- all related to the fairy path I've been pursuing.
-Firstly, on June 21, while at the Hill of Tara, I received a list of 7 Powers/Fairy Gods and was instructed to connect with them and align myself with the nature aspects They represent.
-Based on this connection I would then begin to develop a personal cosmology (more on this in a future post).
+This new light concretizes as new ways of perceiving and understanding things but also translates into assignments and instructions, all related to the fairy path I've been pursuing.
+Firstly, on June 21, while at the Hill of Tara, I received a list of Powers/Fairy Gods and was instructed to connect with them and align myself with the nature aspects They represent.
+Based on this connection I began to develop a personal cosmology to guide my prcatice (more on this in a future post).
 Second, on the night of June 23, I was released from contractual obligations I had with Zâne[1].
-Finally, on July 11, my birthday, I was asked, in a take–it-or-leave-it fashion[2] to acknowledge and embrace my connection to a specific group among the Fair Folk[3] , and when I did, I knew that I was not only in a lifetime relationship with that specific group, but also officially in service to fairies in a larger scheme of things.
-I was then tasked to open portals between worlds at specific times, and keep them open.
-I know this sounds bizarre and complicated, but things are far more nuanced the words can convey, particularly in this case when I cannot write about every single detail: I do not want to challenge readers’ patience by turning this post into a novel.
-Done going on tangents, and back to Autumn Equinox.
+Finally, on July 11, while I was mediatting, I was asked [2] to formaly acknowledge my connection to a specific group from among the Fair Folk[3].
+It didn't realize until a little later, when I recorded the experience in my journal, that I had in fact renewed a commitment I had made many, many yers ago.
+By renewing the commitment that the overly enthusiastic nine-yeras old me had made, I agreed to a lifelong relationship with that specific group of fairies.
+The words of the adult Daniela sealed the promisse made by Daniela the child.
+In the larger scheme of things, I had placed myself in service to the Other though a double set of agreements.
+I was then tasked to carry out rituals as part of celebrating specific times of the year, and in doing so, open portals between worlds to facilitate the passage of certain beings.
+I know this sounds bizarre, but things are far more nuanced than I can convey with words.

-Autumn Equinox is one of the times, four in total, when I am to open the portals I talked about.
-This will be the first time when I will be performing the ceremony which I’m not sure yet what form will take precisely.
+Autumn Equinox is one of the times when I shall open the portals I talked about.
+This is be the first time when I will be performing the ceremony which I’m not sure yet what form will take precisely.
 What I know with a fair degree of certainty is that we need such portals to open wide again between our world and the Other.
-I am not alone in concluding that Powers of Fairy must flow freely to allow the restoration of an energetic balance that modern society is slipping away from, farther and faster with each passing day.
-Greed and aggressive industrialization coupled with policies of spiritual annihilation lead to the ossification of minds and spirits alike by rejecting the magic, the wild, the feral, the Fairy.
+I am not alone in concluding that the Powers of Fairy must flow freely to allow the restoration of a balance that modern society is slipping away from, farther and faster with each passing day.
+Greed and aggressive industrialization coupled with policies of spiritual annihilation lead to calcification of minds and spirits alike

 Also, Morgan Daimler's blog “Living Liminally”, https://lairbhan.blogspot.com , is a great resource.